-There was a rapid softening of the economy and tightening of the financial markets in the second half of 2008 that continued into 2010.
+Economic conditions have experienced a significant prolonged downturn and remain uncertain.
 This slowing of the economy has reduced the financial capacities of our customers and possibly our potential customers, thereby slowing spending on the products and services we provide.
-The outlook for the economy for 2011 remains uncertain.
+The outlook for the economy for 2012 remains uncertain.